 Pate-keetongu captured the smooth curves of Samus in her Zero Suit.
 You can read more about the thought process behind this creation on the builder’s blog: Cyclopic Bricks.

 Having good photos of your creation is almost as important as the build itself.
-Legohaulic takes us on a step by step tutorial from photographing a creation to putting in the final touches.
+Tyler Clites takes us on a step-by-step tutorial from photographing a creation to putting in the final touches.
 If you want to learn tips to improve the presentation of your creations, this is a great reference.
 You can also check out previous tutorials by Nnenn and Fredo.

 Pugs.
 You may love them or not, but you can’t deny they’re adorable in their own unique way.
 Marcos Bessa captures their quizzical look with shocking perfection.